 - Clean the toilets

-It really comes down to changing my head space so I can go back to being productive.
+It really comes down to changing my head space.
 It means knowing that Fear will pass, but I’ll still be me.
-It means asking for help in being led to create what I’m supposed to today.
+It means letting go.
 Write, stumble, stall—whatever—I won’t stay down as long each time.
 I’ll recognize what’s happening and learn from it.
-I never wasn’t a writer—I just got caught up in the parts of my head that still disbelieved.
+I never wasn’t a writer—I just got caught up in the head space that still disbelieved.

-Aunt Clara will always be my favorite underdog, but one day, I will be Samantha.
+Aunt Clara will always be my favorite underdog, but I, too, can be Samantha.

-What do you do when Fear crawls up the back of your neck?
+What do you do when Fear crawls right into your lap?
 How do you get through that feeling?
 I’d love to know what you’ve learned.